 You can have the plan premium taken out of your bank account each month, or it can be charged to your credit card.
 Contact Member Services for more information on how to pay your monthly plan premium this way.
 We will be happy to help you set this up.
-(Phone number for Member Services are printed on the back cover of this booklet.)
+(Phone numbers for Member Services are printed on the back cover of this document.)

-Option 3: Having your premium taken out of your monthly Social Security check
+Option 3: Having your plan premium taken out of your monthly Social Security check

 You can have the plan premium taken out of your monthly Social Security check.
-Contact Member Services for more information on how to pay your monthly plan premium this way.
+Contact Member Services for more information on how to pay your plan premium this way.
 We will be happy to help you set this up.
-(Phone numbers for Member Services are printed on the back cover of this booklet.)
+(Phone numbers for Member Services are printed on the back cover of this document.)

 Changing the way you pay your premium.
 If you decide to change the way you pay your premium, it can take up to three months for your new payment method to take effect.
 While we are processing your request for a new payment method, you are responsible for making sure that your plan premium is paid on time.
-To change your premium, please contact Member Services (Phone numbers for Member Services are printed on the back cover of this booklet.)
+To change you premium, please contact Member Services at 1-800-353-3765.